Can surface-transfer doping and UV irradiation during annealing improve shallow implanted Nitrogen-Vacancy centers in diamond?

 For quantum sensing, close proximity of the NV center to the sample is crucial, which is only achieved for ``shallow'' NV centers located few nanometers beneath the diamond surface.
 A high control of the NV-surface distance can be achieved by implanting nitrogen atoms at low (keV) energies, followed by an annealing process to form NV centers.
 However, the resulting centers feature significantly reduced $T_2$ times ($10-\SI{100}{\micro\second}$) and a low ($1\%$) conversion yield between implanted nitrogen atoms and NV centers.
 This has been attributed to the formation of divacancies and higher order complexes, which compete with the NV formation and can act as paramagnetic defects or charge traps\cite{favarodeoliveira_2017}.

 By introducing a boron doped sacrificial layer in proximity to the implanted nitrogen layer, during annealing, $T_2$ times and the shallow NV center yield could be improved \cite{favarodeoliveira_2017}.
-This phenomenon is explained by an increased hole density, leading to a positive charging of single vacancies, thus suppressing the formation of divacancies due to the repelling coulomb forces.
-Recently, a significant improvement in the formation yield (from \SI{2}{\percent} to over \SI{60}{\percent}) was achieved by directly n-doping the diamond with co-implanted phosphorous, oxygen or sulfur \cite{luhmann_2019}: This success has been attributed to the same mechanism.
+This phenomenon is explained by an increased hole density, leading to a positive charging of single vacancies, thus suppressing the formation of divacancies due to the repelling Coulomb forces.
+Recently, a significant improvement in the formation yield (from \SI{2}{\percent} to over \SI{60}{\percent}) was achieved by directly n-doping the diamond with co-implanted phosphorous, oxygen or sulfur \cite{luhmann_2019}.
+This success has been attributed to the same mechanism, except exploiting negatively charged single vacancies.

 Both diamond doping and removal of a sacrificial layer are technically challenging and hence inaccessible to many laboratories.
 We therefore investigate whether similar effects can be achieved by technically simpler and noninvasive methods, in particular surface transfer doping and UV illumination.